neqkir/gpt-3/language-models-are-few-shot-learners.md

 ![image](https://user-images.githubusercontent.com/89974426/140300401-fc55c2ec-40d9-4f8f-a567-1315cbdf03a1.png)

 --> GPT-3 – 175 billion parameter autoregressive language model – for each task, we evaluate GPT-3 under 3 conditions: (a) “few-shot learning”, or in-context learning where we allow as many demonstrations as will fit into the model’s context window (typically 10 to 100), (b) “one-shot learning”, where we allow only one demonstration, and (c) “zero-shot” learning, where no demonstrations are allowed and only an instruction in natural language is given to the model.

-GPT-3 could also in principle be evaluated in the traditional fine-tuning setting, but we leave this to future work different settings (approaches) for model training
+*Different settings (approaches) for model training*

 **(1) Fine-Tuning (FT)** has been the most common approach in recent years, and involves updating the weights of a pre-trained model by training on a supervised dataset specific to the desired task.
 Typically thousands to hundreds of thousands of labeled examples are used.
 The main advantage of fine-tuning is strong performance on many benchmarks.
 The main disadvantages are the need for a new large dataset for every task, the potential for poor generalization out-of-distribution [MPL19], and the potential to exploit spurious features of the training data, potentially resulting in an unfair comparison with human performance.